antonioacsj/hush/README.md

 rash gen <path_to_hash> --log --n_workers 2 --n_max_concur 5

 # Using rsha256 with a block size of 64MB
-rash rsha256 --blockSize 64MB <path_to_file>
+rash rsha256 --blocksize 64MB <path_to_file>

 # Using rsha256 to check a file with hash generated:
 rash check <path_to_file_with_hash>

 ```

-#Obs: The block size in verification has to be the same of generation.
-This information is showed in result and, by default, its 50MB.
-When save the hash, save the blockSize information too.
+### Obs: The block size in verification process has to be the same of generation (of course!).
+So, this information is showed in result and, by default, its 50MB.
+When save the hash, save the blocksize information too.